Mexican-Spanish phrases | Most common phrases for everyday life

 English Mexican Spanish IPA

-Have a nice day too! ¡Que tengas un buen día también! [ke ˈteŋ.ɡas un ˈbwen ˈdi.a tamˈbjen]
+Have a nice day too! in Mexican ¡Que tengas un buen día también! [ke ˈteŋ.ɡas un ˈbwen ˈdi.a tamˈbjen]

-Thanks, it’s nice to see you too.
-Gracias, también me da gusto verte. [ˈɡɾa.sjas tamˈbjen me ða ˈɡus.to ˈβeɾ.te]
+Thanks, it’s nice to see you too. in Mexican Gracias, también me da gusto verte. [ˈɡɾa.sjas tamˈbjen me ða ˈɡus.to ˈβeɾ.te]

 How is my dialogue partner?